 On the moment Armanda leads several choirs, ensembles and theater groups in Holland and Germany performing musicals, opera’s and operetta’s, oratorium works and other types of musical productions.

-After performing a double concert of ‘The Peacemakers’ by Karl Jenkins with the Dutch Symphonic Orchestra in Holland and Germany Armanda received an invitation to form a choir in order to participate in Carnegie Hall in New York in the world premiere of his most recent work ’Sing !
+In response to directing a double concert of ‘The Peacemakers’ by Karl Jenkins with the Dutch Symphonic Orchestra in both Holland and Germany Armanda received an invitation to form a choir in order to participate in Carnegie Hall in New York in the world premiere of his most recent work ’Sing !
 The Music was given’ on January 15.2018.
 As well she obtained Sir Karl’s personal permission leading the premiering of his new composition in Germany and Holland two weeks later.

 With no doubt Armanda ten Brink is to be regarded as a musical centipede …..